Kampala is the largest city in Uganda in the district of Kampala which is north of the Lake Victoria

 Simba There is a couple of casinos in the central part of the town but my advice is, stay away from them unless you don't know.

-O'Leary's Although a very popular club, especially within the white community of Kampala, I didn't like it much.
+O'Leary's Although a very popular club, especially within the white community, I didn't like it much.
 For my money, it is.

 Rock Garden was my favorite nightlife spot where I spent most nights.
 It is perfectly positioned, right in.